 Read MoreFew things in the world can match the exciting sensation of Kitesurfing in terms of adrenaline rush—harnessing the power of the wind to glide all across water's surface and be lifted into the sky, unlike any other pastime.

-Read MoreAs a kitesurfer, how do you decide on a location as your kitesurfing destination?
-Do you look for places based-on their wind accuracy?
-Or you prefer to find a place for your kitesurfing vacation where you don't have to worry about the wind...
+Read MoreAs a kitesurfer, how do you decide on a location for your kitesurfing destination?
+Do you choose based on wind accuracy, or do you prefer a place where you don't have to worry about wind conditions during your kitesurfing vacation?

 Read MoreTo the uninitiated, kite surfing is a fascinating extreme sport they may not be sure about.
 The problem is usually not the sport.
 It gives everyone a powerful adrenaline rush just to watch!
 The problem is that they don't think they are skilled enough to participate

-Read MoreWhile Kalpitiya is better known as a kiteboarding paradise, or a great destination for dolphin-watching, a day trip to Wilpattu National Park should be high on your list.
-Wilpattu National Park has Leopards, Sloth Bears, and Elephants.
+Read MoreWhile Kalpitiya is better known as a kiteboarding paradise or a great destination for dolphin-watching, a day trip to Wilpattu National Park should be high on your list.
+Wilpattu National Park is home to leopards, sloth bears, and elephants.

-Read MoreHe history of Kalpitiya goes beyond the period of the Portuguese, Dutch and Arabs’ arrival to Sri Lanka.
-According to “Mahawansa” Aryan prince Vijaya landed in “thambapanni” (now its call thammannawa- copper sand or kudirai malai) with his brigade and found
+Read MoreThe history of Kalpitiya goes beyond the period of the Portuguese, Dutch, and Arabs' arrival in Sri Lanka.
+According to the "Mahawansa," Aryan prince Vijaya landed in "Thambapanni" (now called Thammannawa - copper sand or Kudirai Malai) with his brigade and founded it.

-Read MoreWilpattu national park and copper sand safari Enjoy the wild life adventure with the historical Aryan prince Vijaya’s landing point.
-Wilpattu is Sri Lanka’s largest and oldest national park, name derives from Tamil language
+Read MoreWilpattu National Park and Copper Sand Safari: Enjoy the wildlife adventure with the historical Aryan prince Vijaya's landing point.
+Wilpattu is Sri Lanka's largest and oldest national park.
+Its name derives from the Tamil language.

-Read Morea ˜Fun in the Sun“ Dolphin watching in Kalpitiya If you love to experience life under the ocean and sightseeing the dolphins flipping and swimming around, we have the right place and the perfect entertainment for you.
+Read MoreA 'Fun in the Sun' Dolphin Watching in Kalpitiya.
+If you love to experience life under the ocean and see the dolphins flipping and swimming around, we have the right place and the perfect entertainment for you.

-Read MoreThe Anawilundawa Bird Sanctuary is situated in the Puttalam district in the North Western province of the country; between Chilaw and Puttlam – to be more specific - it is situated between the coast and the Chilaw-Puttlam railway line.
+Read MoreThe Anawilundawa Bird Sanctuary is situated in the Puttalam district in the North Western province of the country, between Chilaw and Puttalam.
+More specifically, it is situated between the coast and the Chilaw-Puttalam railway line.
 The uniqueness of Anawilundawa

-Read MoreKalpitiya donkies are not native to sri lanka, they were brought over by Arab and Dutch traders over few hundreads of years ago, these donkies are distinct from others found in manner, are the only two known colonies of donkies found in sri lanka, estimated to be around 3000
+Read MoreKalpitiya donkeys are not native to Sri Lanka.
+They were brought over by Arab and Dutch traders several hundred years ago.
+These donkeys are distinct from others found in Sri Lanka and are the only two known colonies of donkeys found in the country.
+It is estimated that there are around...

-Read MoreThis is the story of Uncle Shell, who’s been working with shells for the past 40 years.
-No one knows his name; we just call him “Uncle Shell”.
-He collects shells from all of Sri Lanka’s beaches, with a special government permit from the Department of Fishery.
-All the shells he collects are
+Read MoreThis is the story of Uncle Shell, who has been working with shells for the past 40 years.
+No one knows his name; we just call him "Uncle Shell".
+He collects shells from all of Sri Lanka's beaches, with a special government permit from the Department of Fisheries.
+All the shells he collects are sorted,

 Read More